 Lure Weight: 14–85g (0.5–3oz)

-As for reels, I currently use the Daiwa Certate 4000, Shimano Vanford, and Daiwa Fuego 4000.
+As for reels, I currently use Shimano Vanford 24 5K, and Daiwa Fuego 4000.
 For line, I pair them with Daiwa J-Braid—30lb for Striper fishing and 20lb for Perch fishing.

 When it comes to Striper lures, I'm a big fan of the Duo Tide Minnow series—check out eBay for some great finds.
 My go-to models are the Lance 140S (sinking) and 140SF (slow floating), along with the 140mm Slim Flyers and the 120mm Lance, both in sinking and slow-floating versions.